shadowbq/vxcage/README.md

       tags         Retrieve list of tags
       find         Query a file by md5, sha256, ssdeep, imphash, tag or date get          Retrieve a file by sha256
-      add          Upload a file to the server total        Total number of samples
+      dump         Dump a list of md5, sha256, ssdeep, or combined hashes add          Upload a file to the server total        Total number of samples
       version      Version of remote vxcage server

       help         Show this help
       exit | quit  Exit cli application